 Tourists are welcome to visit sites on the Indigenous Protected Area.
 On the side of the Nambucca River, low key camp grounds have been created.
 The traditional owners are also developing a four- star camping experience for visitors on Warrell Creek.

-The declaration of the Gumma Indigenous Protected Area on 25 November 2011 was made under the World Conservation Union Category V – Category V – Protected Landscape/ Seascape: Protected Area managed mainly for landscape/ seascape conservation and recreation.
+The declaration of the Gumma Indigenous Protected Area on 25 November 2011 was made under the International Union for Conservation of Nature Category V – Category V – Protected Landscape/ Seascape: Protected Area managed mainly for landscape/ seascape conservation and recreation.

 The Indigenous Protected Area is part of Australia's National Reserve System - a nation-wide network of reserves especially set up to protect examples of Australia's unique landscapes, plants and animals for current and future generations.